operator-framework/operator-sdk/website/content/en/docs/golang/project_migration_guide.md

 In case of memcached operator, a new API for kind `Memcached` and group/version  `cache/v1aplha1` is created using the following command.

-`operator-sdk api --group cache --version v1alpha1 --kind Memcached`
+`operator-sdk create api --group cache --version v1alpha1 --kind Memcached`

 Press `y` when asked for creating resource and controller.
 This will scaffold the project and create the files `api/<version>/<kind>_types.go` and `controller/<kind>_types.go`.